History and Historic Sites of the Valley * Then and Now Photos * Lost Crescenta

 Membership donations help fund the vineyard:

-Checks payable to: The Historical Society of the Crescenta Valley
+Please make checks payable to: The Historical Society of the Crescenta Valley

-- Includes one bottle of wine: $40.00
+- Includes two bottles of wine: $40.00

-- Annual fee-due February of each year
+- Annual fee-due June 30th of each year

 - Membership only: $30.00

-- Annual fee-due February of each year
+- Annual fee-due June 30th of each year

-You can sign up for membership at a Stonebarn event
+You can sign up for membership at a Stone Barn event

 Email stonebarnvineyard@gmail.com

-or Call Stuart Byles: 818-249-2414
+or call Stuart Byles: 818-249-2414